PaulDuvall/aws-5-mins/proton/README.md

 cd aws-proton-sample-templates
 ```

-1. Run through the commands for installing the Proton APIs and launching Proton from the commands listed in the [AWS Proton: A first look](https://aws.amazon.com/blogs/containers/intro-to-aws-proton/) blog post.
+1. Run through the commands below to launch Proton resources.
+These are based on the blog post from AWS - [AWS Proton: A first look](https://aws.amazon.com/blogs/containers/intro-to-aws-proton/).

 ```
 cd ~/environment/